 Ms McCluskey was appointed to the board of Australian Unity Limited on 1 September 2015.
-She is a director of a number of Australian Unity Limited subsidiaries, Chair of the Risk and Compliance Committee and a member of the Audit Committee, the Investment Committee and the People, Culture and Remuneration Committee.
-Ms McCluskey is also a director of The Foundation for Young Australians, the Australasian Pork Research Institute and the Energy Renaissance, and is a Commissioner on the National COVID-19 Coordination Commission and the Commission for International Agricultural Research.
+She is a director of a number of Australian Unity Limited subsidiaries, Chair of the Risk & Compliance Committee and a member of the Audit Committee, the Investment Committee and the People, Culture & Remuneration Committee.
+Ms McCluskey is also a director of The Foundation for Young Australians, the Australasian Pork Research Institute, the NSW Rice Marketing Board and the Energy Renaissance.
+Ms McCluskey is a Commissioner for the National COVID-19 Coordination Commission and the Commission for International Agricultural Research, and was a member of the Ministerial Advisory Council of Skilled Migration.
 She was a member of the Charities Review, the Harper Review of Competition Policy and the Regional Telecommunications Review.
 Ms McCluskey was previously the CEO of the Regional Australia Institute and the Executive Director of the Office of Best Practice Regulation.
 Ms McCluskey has held senior positions with the Business Council of Australia, the National Farmers' Federation and the Australian Taxation Office.
 She is also a beef cattle farmer.
 Ms McCluskey has not held any directorships of listed entities in addition to those set out above during the last three years.